ashutoshswamy/Java-Programs/README.md

 # Java Programs

-In this GitHub repo you will get the code of various Math Functions in Java.
+In this GitHub repo you will get the code of various Math Functions and For Loops in Java.

-To view all the files click on the Math Functions folder.
+To view the files click on the folder names.